makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 The function to trigger this mechanism is permissionless and is called by bots run by MakerDAO at regular intervals.

 It is possible to deactivate the Aave D3M by setting the Target Borrow Rate to 0.
 Note that while setting the Target Borrow Rate to 0 might intuitively suggest that the Aave D3M will utilize its full debt ceiling, it is a pre-programmed state in the D3M code that will de-activate the D3M entirely.
-It is possible to set the Target Borrow Rate to 0 using a MOM, this will bypass the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) and allow any change to take effect on the execution of an Executive Vote.
+The Target Borrow Rate may be set to 0 using a MOM, this will bypass the [GSM Pause Delay](../parameter-index/core/param-gsm-pause-delay.md) and allow this change to take effect on the execution of an Executive Vote.

 ## Meta Parameters